ReproNim/reproin/README.md

     mamba create -n reproin -y datalad datalad-container singularity

+Note that in future sessions you will need to activate this environment:

+    mamba activate reproin

-Then make sure you have your git configured (adjust to fit your persona)
+Then make sure you have your git configured.
+If `git config --list` does not include these entries, add (adjust to fit your persona)

     git config --global user.name  "My Name"
     git config --global user.email  "MyName@example.com"